 Your pooja room is not only a sacred place but should also ooze a positive aura so that you can get into a meditative state.
-According to Vastu Shastra, pooja rooms should always harness a multitude of energies through mandir design and direction.
+According to Vastu Shastra, the pooja room plays a pivotal role in harnessing and spreading positivity throughout your home.
+However, not many people are well-versed in vastu guidelines.
+So, to make it easier for you, we have collated some of the most important pooja room vastu tips for your home.
+Read on.

 The location of your pooja room is crucial in defining its auspicious aura.
 North-east is an ideal direction followed by east and north.
 If you’re designing a new home and can control where your pooja room goes, then we strongly suggest avoiding the basement or higher floors of the house.
 It’s best to place your mandir on the ground level.